Difference between Business Intelligence and Business Analytics

 What is Business Analytics?

 Business intelligence, for example, may inform business executives what their existing customers look like, whereas business analytics may tell them what their prospective consumers are doing.
-Some professionals use the term business analytics to define a set of prediction techniques employed in the field of business intelligence.
+Some professionals use the term business analytics to define a set of prediction techniques employed in business intelligence.

-Many functions are performed using business analytics tools, such as correlational analysis, forecasting analysis, text mining, image analytics, and others.
-The need for business analytics training has grown as a result of many of these tools, which force businesses to employ or contract data scientists.
+Many functions use business analytics tools, such as correlational analysis, forecasting analysis, text mining, image analytics, etc. The need for business analytics training has grown due to many of these tools, which force businesses to employ or contract data scientists.

 Difference between Business Intelligence(BI) and Business Analytics(BA)